-St. Paul Catholic School opened its doors in September, 1961 under the leadership of Fr.
-Bentivoglio, with 2 grades.
+St. Paul Catholic School opened its doors in September 1961 under the leadership of Fr.
+Bentivoglio with two grades.
 The faculty consisted of two lay teachers, teaching first and second grades.
-Within two years three nuns from Ireland joined the staff and each year more grades were added.
-Although the school closed in 1969, the parish re-opened the school in 1981 with an enrollment of 24 students, with combined grades.
+Within two years, three nuns from Ireland joined the staff and each year more grades were added.
+The school closed in 1969, and in 1981, the parish re-opened the school with an enrollment of 24 students in combined grades.
 First and second grades were taught by one teacher, and third and fourth were taught by another teacher.

 With the arrival of Fr.
 John Giel in 1992, the school had 52 students and started growing.
-Father was committed to Catholic education and he added one grade each year until eighth grade status was achieved.
+Fr.
+Giel was committed to Catholic education, and he added one grade each year until eighth grade status was achieved.
 The first eighth grade graduating class was in May 1994.
-The school currently offers enrollment in classes from Preschool 3, VPK, Kindergarten through eight, with a formal middle school.
+The school currently offers enrollment in classes from Preschool 3 through eight, with a formal middle school.

 By 2005, the increasing population of the school warranted further expansion.
-The parish started a Capital Campaign to enlarge the church building and to add on to the school.
-By 2008, we had raised enough funds to start one of our two phase projects.
-We decided to begin our school expansion first based on the fact that we were competing for students with other private, charter, and public schools with newer and more state of the art facilities.
+The parish started a capital campaign to add on to the school.
+By 2008, we had raised enough funds to start the project.
+We decided to begin our school expansion based on the fact that we were competing for students with other private, charter, and public schools with newer and more state of the art facilities.
 Our case statement for this expansion included the following facts:

 - We felt we needed to build a space for a state of the art science lab since we had had a small space in an existing classroom with no running water or workstations.

 - We needed a new media/library center since we only had a cramped space that only could seat 24 students.
 Our accreditation standards called for seating at least 40 students in a school our size.
 Moreover, we lacked sufficient space for searing students at different grade levels, a space for reading and storytelling for our younger students and a space with computers where students could do on-line research.